Back in the 20th century, marketing aspired to build champion brands

 deviation constitutes a failure.

-But creative work is nothing like that.
+But creative work is nothing like this.
 When you start the creative process, you only

 Factories have feedback mechanisms that reveal problems.
 If there's not enough output,